WojciechowskiPiotr/CMLNetKit/README.rst

 CMLNetKit is an application for automatic pre-configuration of nodes in Cisco Modeling Labs 2.0

+This version has been tested with Python 3.10 and CML2.3.

 In the Cisco VIRL, the most valuable feature is AutoNetKit.
 It creates the initial configuration of simulated devices, including the interface IP address, the loopback interfaces addressing,